Weijiang-Xiong/OpenSkyTraffic/README.md

 python -m pip install -e .
 ```

-For datasets, please follow the [readme file](datasets/README.md) in `datasets` folder, as the steps vary.
+For the preprocessing and usage of datasets, please follow the [readme file](datasets/README.md) in `datasets` folder.

 ### Basic Usage